Carbon monoxide is a poisonous gas that has no smell or taste. Breathing it in can make you unwell, and it can kill.

 What to do if you suspect a leak

-If several people in the same building develop flu-like symptoms without a temperature, and you think it could be linked to a CO leak, you should:
+If several people in the same building develop flu-like symptoms without a temperature, and you think it could be linked to a carbon monoxide leak, you should:

 - immediately stop using all your cooking and heating appliances that use fuel other than electricity